ThomasPrior/EthermineInfo/README.md

   - platform: ethermineinfo
     miner_address: (required) the address of your Ethermine miner
     currency_name: (required) the currency you would like your unpaid balance to be converted to
+    name_override: (optional) name to identify your wallet instead of your miner address.
 ````

 Please note that the Ethermine API accepts the address in two formats: